26 Great Novels About Gardens

 Young widow Lili is three years past the car accident that unexpectedly made her a single mom of two young children.

 She works as an illustrator and has been chosen to create the drawings for a prestigious boutique vegetable guide.
 But that means she’s also been assigned to attend a 6-week vegetable gardening class for some real-world veggie experiences.
-Despite convincing her kids and sister to join her in the class, she’s still not overjoyed with this required course.
+Despite convincing her kids and sister to join her in the class, she’s still not overjoyed with this job requirement.
 However, one patient instructor and a cast of quirky classmates later, she’ll realize the class isn’t so bad.

 While there is a minor romance thread, this is not a romance novel.
 Instead, it’s somehow both funny and emotional, with themes of sister relationships, family, and healing.